finos/FDC3/docs/api/spec.md

 It is expected that App Directories will also curate listed apps and ensure that they are complying with declared intents.

 ### Send/broadcast Context
 On the financial desktop, applications often want to broadcast context to any number of applications.
 Context sharing needs to support concepts of different groupings of applications as well as data privacy concerns.
 Each Desktop Agent will have its own rules for supporting these features.
-However, a Desktop Agent should ensure that context messages broadcast to a channel by an application joined to it should not be delivered back to that same application.
+However, a Desktop Agent SHOULD ensure that context messages broadcast to a channel by an application joined to it are not delivered back to that same application.

+In some cases, application want to communicate with a single application or service and to prevent other applications from participating in the communication.
+For single transactions, this can be implemented via a raised intent, which will be delivered to single application that can, optionally, respond with data.
+Alternatively, it may instead respond with a `Channel` or `PrivateChannel` over which a stream of responses or a dialog can be supported.

 ### Retrieve Metadata about the Desktop Agent implementation
 From version 1.2 of the FDC3 specification, it is possible to retrieve information about the  version of the FDC3 specification supported by a Desktop Agent implementation and the name of the implementation provider.
 This metadata can be used to vary the behavior of an application based on the version supported by the Desktop Agent, e.g.: